-The bedrock geology in the northeast sector of the White River area includes rocks of the Dayohessarah Greenstone Belt, which comprises a series of heterogeneous metavolcanic and metasedimentary rock units that have undergone several phases of deformation.
-Although these rocks may have sufficient thickness and lateral extent, they are unlikey to be suitable for hosting a deep geological repository due to structural complexity and lithological heterogeneity, as well their potential for mineral resources (see Criterion 4).
-A narrow belt of metasedimentary gneiss found in the northeast corner of the Township is also unlikely to be suitable due to its limited extent and heterogeneity.
+The central part of the Township of Manitouwadge is underlain by rocks of the Manitouwadge Greenstone Belt that extend to the east beyond the Township boundaries.
+This greenstone belt includes a series of heterogeneous metavolcanic and metasedimentary rocks that have undergone several phases of deformation.
+While these rocks may have sufficient thickness and lateral extent, they are unlikely to be suitable for hosting a deep geological repository due to their structural complexity, lithological heterogeneity, and potential for natural resources (see Criterion 4).